Google Family Link Review: Quick Expert Summary

 Google Family Link has most of the basic features you’d expect from a parental control app, including web and app filtering, usage and screen time limits, and location tracking.
 Uniquely, Google Family Link also lets you restrict what apps your kids can download from Google Play and approve or deny their Google Play purchases.

-However, it’s missing some key features I look for in a parental control app — Google Family Link lacks granular web filtering and screen time limiting tools, geo-fencing, and text monitoring.
-There’s no web app, so you can only monitor your child’s device usage from your phone.
+However, it’s missing some key features I look for in a parental control app — Google Family Link lacks granular web filtering and screen time limiting tools, it makes it very hard for parents to keep track of their kid’s device and online activities, and there’s no extras like text or social media monitoring.
 And once your child turns 13 (or the applicable age in your country), they’re able to turn off Google Family Link.
 Additionally, many of Google Family Link’s supervision features don’t work on Windows, macOS, iPhones, and iPads.

 For all of these reasons, I can’t recommend Google Family Link as your primary parental control app.
 Rather, it’s more useful working alongside paid parental control apps like Qustodio or Norton Family, which will give you finer control and access to more advanced features with which to monitor your children’s online activities and to shield them from inappropriate online content.

 However, Google Family Link lacks features available on the best parental control apps.
-So if you’re looking for a more versatile and powerful solution, you should consider using a premium app like Qustodio or Norton Family instead.
+So if you’re looking for a more versatile and powerful solution, you should consider using a premium app like Qustodio.

 Google Family Link comes with the following features:

-In addition, Google Family Link has some other useful features such as the ability to filter what your child can see on Google Play and to manage in-app purchases.
+In addition, Google Family Link has some other useful features such as the ability to supervise your child’s YouTube usage, filter what your child can see on Google Play, and to manage in-app purchases.
+Your child also won’t be able to uninstall the app from their device without your password.

 Important: When your child turns 13 (or whatever the age requirements to have a Google account are for your country), they’ll be given the ability to manage their own Google account.
 This means that they can stop your supervision of their Google account at any time without needing your permission.
 That said, you’ll receive a notification if they do so, and their device will be locked for 24 hours, giving you an opportunity to talk it over with your child.